olliejday/ug4_project/notes/notes.md

 :::::

 * If worked, update diagram and documentation about new observation
+* If not, maybe conver to euler for obs

 Test and look at training with ....
 * try with moving object and regrasping etc v thoroughly